Blakley/Clash/README.md

 We use this function to get the values of specific Clash of Clans buttons and input areas.

 Below is a code snippet that shows how buttons from the game are assigned to (x, y) coordinate pairs on the screen.
-You can adjust these values if you experience any issue or if your screen resolution differs from 1920 by 1080.
+You can adjust these values if you experience any issue or if your screen resolution differs from 1920 by 1080p.
- - Note: Run BlueStacks5 in full screen mode
+ - Note: Run BlueStacks5 in full-screen mode.
 ```
 self.positions = {
 			'game_area' : (1373, 35),